aiidalab/aiidalab-on-azure/README.md

   ```
   In this way they are automatically picked up by Terraform when needed and you do not have to manually provide them.

+  To ensure the variables are available in the current shell, make sure to source the `.bashrc` file by running `source ~/.bashrc`

 - **SSH key pair**: Use the information in one of the following articles to create an SSH key pair:

     - [Portal](https://docs.microsoft.com/en-us/azure/virtual-machines/ssh-keys-portal#generate-new-keys)
     - [Windows](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/ssh-from-windows#create-an-ssh-key-pair)
     - [Linux/MacOS](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/mac-create-ssh-keys#create-an-ssh-key-pair)

+   The key pair, the private as well as the public key, should be copied to the `~/.ssh` directory with the names `id_rsa` and `id_rsa.pub`, respectively.
+   Terraform will require these keys in order to authenticate with the Azure service.

 ### 3. Configure Azure storage to store Terraform state